Italy Tours in January 2026

 Simply Italy (Winter, Classic)

-Bianca, traveled in December
+Charlie, traveled in July

 Duration 15 days Destinations Rome, Florence, La Spezia, Milan, Venice, Naples, Amalfi Age Range up to 35 year olds Operator Contiki January departure dates